X-Men: The Last Stand: Cast

 A Canadian mutant born with hyper-acute, animal-like senses, claws on his hands, and an accelerated healing factor that made it possible to implant a coating of the indestructible metal alloy adamantium on his skeleton.
-Jackman was pleased to see that the script allowed Wolverine to expand his character choices, as instead of questioning whether he would remain a loner or join the X-Men, Logan now is asked if he will play a leadership role in the X-Men.
+Jackman was pleased to see that the script allowed Wolverine to expand his character choices, as, instead of questioning whether he would remain a loner or join the X-Men, Logan is now asked if he will play a leadership role in the X-Men.